 Site Architecture Tools

-When developing your site architecture plan, you need to be able to make informed decisions about what types of improvements you need to make.
-Otherwise, you’re basically guessing about what could be beneficial for improving UX, which can make your site architecture worse off than it was before.
+When developing your site architecture for SEO, you’ll want to make informed decisions about which improvements you need to make.
+Otherwise, you’re essentially guessing about what could be beneficial for improving UX, which leaves the success of your project up to chance.